flyingSpagetiMonstr/PRNG/readme.md

 For details on how/why it works, see `explain.md` (in simplified Chinese)

-Currently there is no rigid mathematical proof to guarantee it's randomness, but it is not done by magic or revelation
+Currently there is no rigid mathematical proof to guarantee its randomness, but it is not done by magic or revelation

 ---